proebrock/lighthouse/README.markdown

 * Camera model is based on OpenCV model including extrinsics (pose) and intrinsics (chip size (width, height), focal length (fx, fy), principal point (cx, cy), radial distortion (k1-k6), tangential distortion (p1, p2) and thin prism distortion (s1-s4))
 * Camera provides gray/color image, depth image and colored point cloud; to emulate a simple 2D camera you can omit parts of the data
-* Flat or Gouraud shading
+* One or multiple light sources (point light or parallel light), Gouraud shading
 * Objects: Triangle meshes, supports vertex colors; textures not supported at the moment
-* Snapping an image calculates a ray from each pixel of the camera and intersects it with all triangles of the scene; raytracer is implemented in Python and uses multiprocessing; still, ray tracing is slow
+* Snapping an image calculates a ray from each pixel of the camera and intersects it with all triangles of the scene; there are two ray tracers implemented at the moment: one is written in Python and multiprocessing (slow, but great for teaching about ray tracing) and one using the Open3D interface to the Intel Embree library (fast, default)
 * Lots of Computer Vision example applications for educational purposes
 * Permissive License (MIT)